 This course combines classroom instruction with practical experience via membership in one of our professional nationally affiliated organizations.
 Students will be expected to be active in one or more of these organizations and will be graded on specific projects/activities completed.
 This is an elective course for business and sport management majors only.

 Analyzes organizations in terms of structure, authority, culture, managerial philosophy, and ethical scrutiny.
-Students learn theories of human perception, communication, motivation, organization culture, and change.
-Students apply these theories to practice through research, experiential exercises and case studies.
-Prerequisite: BUS 206.
+Students learn theories of human perception, communication, motivation, organization culture, and change, and apply these theories to practice through research, experiential exercises and case studies.

 ECON 110 (3 credits) - Current Economic Issues

 The class is designed to use basic economic theory and demonstrate how it is applied to current real-world public policy decisions, and how the outcomes have an immediate and personal impact.

 Focuses on managing personal finances and financial planning.
 Prepares students to understand how consumers make choices in an economy.
 The course does not presuppose any formal knowledge of economics, accounting or finance.
 Major topics discussed include: budgeting, credit, housing and transportation, economy, insurance, basic investing, financial planning and income tax, and retirement/estate planning.